deepnlp-cs599-usc/quac/BiDAF/README.md

 The output of this layer is built concatenating h<sub>i</sub>, c<sub>i</sub>, h<sub>i</sub> ⊙ c<sub>i</sub> and t<sub>c</sub> ⊙ c<sub>i</sub>,
 additionally summed with the input before ReLU.
+### Modification

+We modified the wordpiece indexer and bert token embedder to train the model with BERT embedding, cause origianl two files cannot handle the situation with 500 more tokens in the sentence.
+The modified files would not influence training process of model with other embeddings.

 ## Platform and tools
 ### Launching a Deep Learning VM on GCP
 - 2 vCPUs with 13GB memory